-- TH email (each teacher has her/his own TH email address) - Monthly calendar: At the beginning of the month, parents receive a calendar highlighting specific activities, themes, etc. for the month. - Weekly newsletters: Newsletters are provided to the parents at the end of each week.

-- White board: At the end of the day, each teacher will place a note on the white board outside the classroom so that parents will know what activities were included in the day. - Daily Note: For our two year olds, parents will receive a daily note regarding their child's school day. - School bag or lunch box: Finally, please be sure to check the contents of your child's school bag each night so that you can find important notes, art projects, and so forth. - Parent-teacher conferences: Conferences are held two times per school year (fall and spring).
+- TH email (each teacher has her/his own TH email address) - Monthly calendar: At the beginning of the month, parents receive a calendar highlighting specific activities, themes, etc. for the month. - Weekly newsletters: Newsletters are provided to the parents at the end of each week. - ProCare App: Attendance Sign In and Check out of students - Teaching Strategies Parent App: Communication with teachers, messaging, newsletters, etc. - Google Photos: Regularly, teachers will share pictures of the children's day for families to get a glimpse into the classroom.
+Please see the section on Google Photos for more details. - School bag or lunch box: Finally, please be sure to check the contents of your child's school bag each night so that you can find important notes, art projects, and so forth. - Parent-teacher conferences: Conferences are held two times per school year (fall and spring).
 Each conference is a time for parents and teachers to have an opportunity to discuss the growth and development of the child.

-Often times, parents have questions regarding their own child.
-We ask that during arrival and dismissal times, staff members must devote full attention to all of the children.
+Oftentimes, parents have questions regarding their own child.
+We ask that during arrival and dismissal times, staff members devote full attention to all of the children.
 Please keep conversations brief.
 If you need to communicate specific information, a written note or email is preferred.

-If, at any time, you have special concerns, please feel free to contact your child's teacher - use email, send a note, or call the office to leave a message.
-Teachers have prep time from 1:00 - 2:00 PM on the days your child attends The Tree House and can accept your call at that time.
+If, at any time, you have special concerns, please feel free to contact your child's teacher - use email, Teaching Strategies Parent App, send a note, or call the office to leave a message.
+Teachers have preptime from 1:15 - 2:15 PM on the days your child attends The Tree House and can accept your call at that time.
 If you have a message for a teacher during school hours, please call or email the office, and we will relay the message.
 The teacher will respond as soon as possible.